 Octopus AIM VCT 2 plc, as a VCT and closed-ended investment company has particular factors which have an impact on its governance arrangements.
-Octopus AIM VCT 2 plc, the Company,
+The Company:

-- outsources all day-to-day activities (such as portfolio management, administration, accounting and company secretarial).
+- outsources all day-to-day activities (such as portfolio management, administration, accounting, custody and company secretarial).
 This means that it is governed entirely by a Board of Non-Executive Directors.
-In these circumstances, the proper oversight of these relationships is the key aspect of achieving good corporate governance. - does not have Executive Directors or employees.
+In these circumstances, the proper oversight of these relationships is the key aspect of achieving good corporate governance. - does not have executive directors or employees.
 As a consequence, the only "corporate memory" is that of the Non-Executive Directors; - does not have customers, only shareholders.

 The AIC Code deals with matters such as the relationship with the manager and other service providers.
-In practice, most of the time spent by the Board of a well-functioning investment company should be spent on matters of general corporate governance (e.g. the investment strategy, policy and performance) which is what we do.1
+In practice, most of the time spent by the Board of a well-functioning investment company should be spent on matters of general corporate governance (e.g. the investment strategy, policy and performance) which is what we do 1

 The Company is committed to maintaining high standards in corporate governance.
-The Directors consider that the Company has, throughout the year under review, complied with the provisions set out in the UK Code with the exceptions set out in the Compliance Statement on page 36.
+The Directors consider that the Company has, throughout the year under review, complied with the provisions set out in the AIC Code with the exceptions set out in the Compliance Statement on page 35.

-1Please see the AIC Code at theaic.co.uk
+1Please see the AIC Code at www.theaic.co.uk.